thefat32/N56VB-Hackintosh-Clover/README.md

 # N56VB-Hackintosh (10.12.6)

+# THIS REPO IS OUTDATED AND CLOVER BASED, PLEASE REFER TO [OpenCore](https://github.com/thefat32/N56VB-Hackintosh-OpenCore) REPO FOR LATEST VERSION

 ## This Repo Contains proper kexts and other miscelaneous to run MacOS Sierra in a N56VB (Intel HM76)

 ### Usage: